puppup420247-org/EdgeEnterprise/edgeenterprise/edge-learn-more-co-di.md

 ### DirectInvoke disabled

-1. A user navigates to a page with a button or link that requests DirectInvoke support and clicks the button/link.
+1. A user opens a link to a page that requests ClickOnce support and gets the prompt in the next screen capture.t.
-2. After the user clicks the button/link, the browser automatically downloads the file instead of asking the user if they want to open the file.
+1. After the user clicks the button/link, the browser automatically downloads the file instead of asking the user if they want to open the file.
 If the user attempts to run the file, the file may not perform as expected because the DirectInvoke parameters aren't passed if DirectInvoke is disabled.

 ## See also